somleng/somleng-scfm/docs/GETTING_STARTED.md

 {
   "id": 1,
   "callout_id": 1,
+  "parameters": {
     "contact_filter_params": {
       "metadata": {
         "gender": "f"
       }
+    }
   },
   "metadata": {},
-  "status": "populated",
+  "status": "finished",
-  "created_at": "2017-11-09T09:22:52.895Z",
+  "created_at": "2017-11-17T10:24:20.458Z",
-  "updated_at": "2017-11-09T09:52:56.070Z"
+  "updated_at": "2017-11-17T10:39:25.073Z"
 }
 ```

-Notice that the status is now `populated`.
-This means that the population has finished and you should now have participations in your callout.
+Notice that the status is now `finished`.
+This means that the batch operation has finished and you should now have participations in your callout.

-Let's check the contacts in our callout population.
+Let's check the contacts that the batch operation added to our callout.

 ```
 < Per-Page: 25